 Global change issues are too wide-ranging and challenging for any single institution, even one that draws on all of MIT's resources, and therefore we forge a variety of relationships with organizations and individuals around the world.
 This strengthens our key efforts, improves the networks to disseminate study results more widely, and encourages cooperation among scholars and the free exchange of ideas.

 The program's efforts are bolstered by interactions with MIT colleagues and complementary projects taking place throughout campus.
-Notable among these are the significant contributions of the MIT Energy Initiative, the Climate Modeling Initiative, and the Darwin Project, among others as noted under Program Structure.
+Notable among these are the significant contributions of the MIT Energy Initiative, the Climate Modeling Initiative, and the Darwin Project, among others.

 The Program maintains a mutually-designated Affiliate relationship with four independent "think-tanks", based in New York, London, Colorado and New Delhi, that have in common a similar dedication to tackling the challenges of the climate change issue:

 - Environmental Defense Fund